 “Is the article important?”

 “Will it help the readers to make better decisions?”
 This is a question pertinent to the audience of the journal.
-The BMJ’s main audience is clinicians and researchers in medical science.
-The reviewer is responsible to assess whether the article will be providing important knowledge to the readers of the journal.
+The BMJ’s main audience is clinicians and researchers in the medical sciences.
+It is the responsibility of the reviewer to assess whether the article will be providing important knowledge to the readers of the journal.

 “Will the article add enough to existing knowledge?”